COVID-19 Updates: State of public health emergency declared.

 The Alberta Heritage Savings Trust Fund 2021-22 Second Quarter Report was released on November 30, 2021.

-- Over the first 3 months of the 2018-19 fiscal year, the Heritage Fund earned a 2% return and $286 million in net income.
+Over the first six months of the 2021-22 fiscal year, the Heritage Fund earned an 8.0% rate of return and $1.2 billion in net income from operations.

-- Over the past 5 years, the Heritage Fund earned an 10.6% average annual rate of return.
+Over the past 5 years, the Heritage Fund earned a 8.1% average annual rate of return.
 Over the past 10 years, the average annual return was 10.1%.

-Since 1976, the Fund has contributed $43.2 billion to fund Albertans’ priorities like health care and education.
+Since 1976, the Fund has contributed more than $46.2 billion to fund Albertans’ priorities like health care and education.

 Quarterly Reports (from 2005-06 to current)

 Statement of Investment Policies and Goals (effective date January 1, 2021)